Technopy311/Cli-Expense-Tracker/notes.md

 ### Main loop
-    The main loop will be an infinite loop, that allows the user to access the crud, this by showing in a menu the 4 options.
+    The main loop will be an infinite loop, that allows the user to access the crud, this by showing in a menu the 4 options (by using numbers from 1-4).
     Each of these options will execute an specific function of the crud.

 ### The CRUD

 #### Create
+    To add a new expense, the function will ask the user:
+        - Expense name.
+        - Amount.
+        - Brief Description.

+    Then the function will open the DB, count the amount of lines (to create an auto generated ID column) an add to the last line the information with the following format:

+    id;expense-name;amount;description;

+    Data type:
+        - id -> int.
+        - expense-name -> string.
+        - amount -> int (this is because the chilean peso does not use decimals).
+        - description -> string.

 #### Read

 #### Update
 #### Delete